ShujingYi/NYC-Airbnb-blog/_posts/2022-12-17-NYC's-Airbnb-market-change-at-the-neighborhood.md

 ---

 ## Compare Listing Spatially before/"after" Pandemic
+First, we loaded New York City neighborhood data, which served as a spatial reference for further analysis.
+Then we calculated the mean value of `price_per_person`,`reviews_per_month`,`review_scores_rating`, and `bedrooms` and the sum of `count` by neighborhood.
+After merging them to get geometry, we plotted each feature map in 2019 and 2022 for comparison.

 ![features]({{ site.url }}{{ site.baseurl }}/assets/images/neighborhood.png)

+The neighborhood with the most Airbnb listing is Bedford-Stuyvesant, Williamsburg, Bushwick in Brooklyn and Harlem, Upper West Side, Hell's Kitchen in Manhattan.
+This has mostly stayed the same from 2019 to 2022.
+There are some new neighborhoods has Airbnb businesses in 2022 Staten Island.
+Price overall increased, besides in a few neighborhoods, such as Riverdale, significantly decreased.
+The rating seems relatively even across the city.
+Airbnb listings in Queen get more reviews per month than in other areas.
+Overall, review per month significantly decreased in 2022, indicating the market still hasn't recovered from Covid.
+Neighborhoods in Staten Island tend to have more bedrooms.

 ## K-means Clustering Analysis
 In this part, we clustered neighborhoods by Airbnb features, trying to find desirable neighborhoods for guests with different demands.
-We selected the `price_per_person`,`reviews_per_month`,`review_scores_rating`, `bedrooms` and `count` as our features and calculated the mean value of those features by neighborhood.
-Then we performed K-means cluster analysis, and the results were divided into five labels:
+We performed K-means cluster analysis, and the results were divided into five labels:

 <div id="hv-chart-1"></div>